Annual Scientific Meeting 2024

 Prof Kiarash Khosrotehrani leads the Experimental Dermatology Group at the University of Queensland Frazer Institute within the Translational Research Institute in Brisbane.
 He is also the Deputy Director of the Australian Skin and Skin Cancer Research Centre in Brisbane.
 Prof Khosrotehrani is a Fellow of the Australian College of Dermatologists, director of Dermatology at the Princess Alexandra Hospital, also practicing at the Prince Charles Hospital and the Skin and Cancer Foundation’s Queensland Institute of Dermatology.
 Prof Khosrotehrani is leading innovative clinical trials in wound healing, keratinocyte cancers and melanoma.

-Talk: SiroSkin trial: reducing the burden of skin cancers in organ transplant recipients
+Talk: SiroSkin trial: Reducing the burden of skin cancers in organ transplant recipients

 Talk: NEOPECS: Neoadjuvant anti-PD1 and cetuximab in cutaneous squamous cell carcinoma